Bournemouth: Climate

 Like all of the UK, Bournemouth has a temperate oceanic climate with moderate variation in annual and daily temperatures, mild summers, and cool winters.
 From 1991 to 2020 the annual mean temperature was 10 to 11 C. The warmest months are July and August, which have an average temperature range of 12 to 22 C. The coolest months are January and February, which have an average temperature range of 2 to 9 C. Average rainfall in Bournemouth is around 875 mm annually, well below the national average of 1163 mm.
 It records both higher and lower temperatures than would be expected for its coastal location.

-Since 1960, temperature extremes as measured at Bournemouth Hurn Airport have ranged from 34.1 C in August 1990, down to -13.4 C in January 1963.
+Since 1957, temperature extremes as measured at Bournemouth Hurn Airport have ranged from 36.1 C on 25 June 2026, breaking the record of 34.1 C set in August 1990, down to -13.4 C in January 1963.
 The lowest temperature recorded in recent years was -10.4 C in December 2010.
 The February and winter month record high was broken in 2019, with a temperature of 17.8 C.